Income Limit Table

 All sources of income must be counted from all persons in the household based on anticipated income expected within the next 12 months.

-If you have questions about how to calculate your household's gross income, contact our Customer Support team.
+If you have questions about how to calculate your household's gross income, or your household has more than 8 members, contact our Customer Support team.